cfrist/wildfirecommons-documentation/docs/fireforge/bring-your-own-image.md

 anywhere, from your local machine to cloud servers.

-When you launch a server in JupyterHub selecting the default , what happens behind curtains is that an image is used to create a JupyterLab with the python minimal setup, plus the [NDP Widget](../jupyter/widget.md).
+When you launch a server in JupyterHub selecting the default , what happens behind curtains is that an image is used to create a JupyterLab with the python minimal setup, plus the [WSTC Widget](../fireforge/widget.md).

 **Persist your environments**